 - Remember as you do your research you will start to understand the subject better and your choice of keywords will improve.
 You may find that you need to do some of your searches again in order to find articles/books that you missed the first time because you weren't using the right words.

 Usually your instructor will tell you what resources you need.
 If you need books use the library catalogue.
 If you need journal articles use our Research databases.
 If you need newspaper articles look at our Newspaper databases.
 If your instructor hasn't specified what resources you should use try to get a blend of books and articles.
 If you are using internet sites make sure you evaluate the information before you use it.
 Look at our guidelines on evaluating information resources.

 The library has a large collection of material to help you write your research paper.
 Search in our library catalogue using keywords like report writing or research and writing.
 Here's a sample of what we have:

-The people at the Writing Centre can also give you strategies to get your paper done.
+The people at the Academic Success Centre can also give you strategies to get your paper done.
 If you need help, just ask.
-Here's some examples of what's available at the Writing Centre:
+Here's some examples of what's available at the Academic Success Centre: